 \subsection{Choice of Token Alignment}

-We further perform an ablation study of the choice of token alignment method.
-In our primary setting, we use a word for training if it matches either exact word matching, stem matching, or synonym matching between noisy pairs.
-Thus, we examined how the generated summaries would change by using different alignment criteria.
+As discussed in \S\ref{sub:partial_supervision}, the token alignment function should be carefully chosen to appropriately align customer and professional reviews with different vocabularies.
+For example, the exact word match should naively disregard semantically similar words (e.g., serene and calm).
+Thus, we further performed a comparative analysis of the token alignment function.
+We compared \napafont{Napa}\wine with different variants of Partial Supervision that use: (1) exact word matching, (2) stem matching, and (3) synonym matching.

-The results are shown in Table~\ref{tab:choice}.
-First, without partial supervision (first row), the model generates too many novel $n$-grams because it generates hallucinated summaries; thus, it shows the worse summarization performance.
-Next, we confirmed that the model tends to generate more novel $n$-grams when the alignment criterion is relaxed and also improves summarization performance, suggesting that stem and synonym matching can promote more attractive expressions to be incorporated into training without compromising the summarization performance.
+As shown in Table~\ref{tab:choice}, No Partial Supervision (first row) generates too many novel $n$-grams, indicating significant hallucinations; it shows the worst summarization performance.
+We confirm that the model tends to generate more novel $n$-grams when the alignment criterion is relaxed and also improves summarization performance, suggesting that the stem and synonym matching functions can successfully consider semantically similar tokens to incorporate into training without degradaging the summarization performance.